redbco/redb-open/services/mesh/MESH_REFACTOR_TARGET_STATE.md

 Proto services in api/proto/mesh/v1/:

 ### MeshService
+- SeedMesh -> MeshStatus
+    - Seed a new mesh (only used to initialize the mesh)
+- JoinMesh -> MeshStatus
+    - Join an existing mesh by connecting to another node (only used once per node to join a mesh and get all initial details)
 - StartMesh -> MeshStatus
-    - Seed a new mesh
-    - Join an existing mesh by connecting to another node
+    - When the node is already a member of a mesh, start mesh is used when the application is starting
 - StopMesh -> MeshStatus
     - Used for shutting down the node and telling all other nodes that the node is going down
 - LeaveMesh -> SuccessStatus
     - For a node to leave the mesh, consensus is required
 - EvictNode -> MeshStatus
     - Evicting a node requires consensus from the mesh
-- AddRoute -> TopologyStatus
+- AddLink -> TopologyStatus
-    - Adds a path between nodes
+    - Adds a link between nodes
-- DropRoute -> TopologyStatus
+- DropLink -> TopologyStatus
-    - Drop a path between nodes
+    - Drop a link between nodes
+- EstablishFullLinks -> TopologyStatus
+    - Make all nodes try to establish all possible links with each other
 - SendNodeUpdate(NodeUpdate) -> BroadcastResult
     - Node updates are authorized by the node
 - SendMeshUpdate(MeshUpdate) -> BroadcastResult